Fare Gate Modifications

 In July 2019, BART also piloted a higher barrier concept meant to reduce push throughs and jumping at Fruitvale Station.

 This modified gate featured both the increased pressure when gates are fully closed and a pop-up leaf.
 The pop-up barrier leaves retracted from the red barrier leaves when opened and popped up to increase barrier height when the leaves closed.
-The cost of this pilot has been $84,000.

-After about two months of testing, BART decided to remove the pop-up barriers after staff determined they created an unreasonable maintenance burden.
+However, following about two months of testing, BART decided to remove the pop-up barriers after staff determined they created an unreasonable maintenance burden.

 The pop-up removal was done the week of September 9th, 2019.

-Although data showed a fare evasion reduction of approximately 17% after the pop-up modification was installed at Fruitvale Station, the installation resulted in roughly three times as much maintenance as other fare gates with the main driver being the requirement that the timing and syncing of barrier movement be very precise to allow the pop-up to properly retract when the barriers open.
+The installation resulted in roughly three times as much maintenance as other fare gates with the main driver being the requirement that the timing and syncing of barrier movement be very precise to allow the pop-up to properly retract when the barriers open.

 The pop-up mechanisms were also frequently kicked by individuals jumping the barriers, which led to them being damaged.